zuozhenggh/learning-library/developer-library/converged-db-on-premises/crossdatatype/crossdatatype.md

 ### About Oracle Cross Datatype

-JSON_TABLE creates a relational view of JSON data.
+`JSON_TABLE` creates a relational view of JSON data.
 It maps the result of a JSON data evaluation into relational rows and columns.

 The COLUMNS clause evaluates the row source, finds specific JSON values within the row source, and returns those JSON values as SQL values in individual columns of a row of relational data.

-## **Step 1:** Connect to the Pluggable Database (PDB)
+## **STEP 1:** Connect to the Pluggable Database (PDB)

-1. As oracle user set oracle Environment and connect to the PDB.
+1. As oracle user set oracle Environment and connect to the `PDB`.

     ````
     <copy>